aiswaryas97/SeleniumPrj-MouseClick/README.md

 # SeleniumPrj-MouseClick
-this repository file consist of the selenium program for mouse click.
+This repository file consist of the selenium program for mouse click.